asfktz/promise-all-map/README.md

 # promise-all-map

-A tiny helper that makes Promise.all a bit more powerful by:
+A tiny helper that makes Promise.all a bit more useful by:
 - Accepting a mapper function as a second argument
 - Resolving object of promises too